npeleg/brain_freeze/README.md

    The message queue has a topic for incoming snapshots from the server, to which all the parsers subscribe.
    Each parser's results are published to a dedicated topic ('pose' topic for the pose parser, etc.),
    and the saver subscribes to each of these topics.

+   Want to use a different message queue?
+Find how to do so [here](https://brain-freeze.readthedocs.io/en/latest/add_or_change_features.html).

     &nbsp;
 - ### database